wernerfred/docker-mailserver/docs/content/config/security/ssl.md

 To use the certificate:

-* add `SSL_TYPE=self-signed` to your container environment variables
+- Add `SSL_TYPE=self-signed` to your container environment variables
-* if a matching certificate (files listed above) is found in `config/ssl`, it will be automatically setup in postfix and dovecot.
+- If a matching certificate (files listed above) is found in `config/ssl`, it will be automatically setup in postfix and dovecot.
 You just have to place them in `config/ssl` folder.

 ## Custom Certificate Files